Unsupervised Source-Free Ranking of Biomedical Segmentation Models Under Distribution Shift: Semantic Segmentation

 For feature space perturbation we investigated applying spatial DropOut only to the bottle neck layer of networks, where the strength of the perturbation is controlled by the proportion of feature maps dropped at each layer $p_{d}$.
 We investigated DropOut proportions in the range $p_{d}= 0.05 - 0.5$.
-We show results for for both CTE-EI (\cref{tab:cte_EI_nuclei_dropout}) and CTE-NHD (\cref{tab:cte_NHD_nuclei_dropout}).
+We show results for for both CMR-EI (\cref{tab:CMR_EI_nuclei_dropout}) and CMR-NHD (\cref{tab:CMR_NHD_nuclei_dropout}).
+Again over a wide range of perturbation strengths across all considered input and feature space perturbations the correlation scores achieved by our CMR metrics remain largely stable.
+Although, as discussed in the main paper, \cref{sec:model_perturbation}, care should be taken to ensure perturbations remain `tolerable' in the extreme perturbation case, too weak perturbation can lead to a loss of correlation between consistency based metrics and transfer performance.
+For example, the first row of \cref{tab:CMR_ei_nuclei_gauss} for the DSB2018 target dataset shows the weakest level of Gaussian input noise ($\sigma \;\text{sampled from} \; [0.0,0.05]$) can cause the CMR-NHD metric to become unstable on DSB2018.